neither follower nor liker be

 Wow!
 It is true.
 We no longer buy a good shoe, we buy into the image of that shoe.
 We wouldn’t buy an artificial and nutritionally worthless beverage, we buy a happy sugar fix.
 Which you could get from a fresh piece of ripe fruit that includes a multitude of micronutrients and fiber and costs less.

 At this point, I’d only read to page 60, it was already clear, I really didn’t need to read more.
-It was screamingly bright; advertising is the second worst human invention ever, and so close a second that it could be tied with first.
+It was screaming bright and clear; advertising is the second worst human invention ever, and so close a second that it could be tied with first.
 The author, Mara Einstein, goes on to cover consumer generated marketing.
 Talk about head exploding incredulity.
 Why, how would anyone start, operate, maintain, and pay for a fan-site worshipping a commercial product?
 And more incredulous are the blind sheep who follow it.
 I can’t get my head around what the fan gets out of it.
 I have an inkling that it’s the vicarious external validation.
 By supporting a ‘winner’ it shows that “I’m a wiener too.”
 It’s part of what’s behind all sorts of crazes, fads, and followings.
 Since “I don’t have enough confidence in my own opinion, views, thoughts,” that inner need will be filled with an outside source to bolster one’s self image, whether that source is direct, winning a prize; or indirect, being a fan of a winner.

 Technology also helps propel disclosure and sharing.
 Most people do not effectively use privacy settings, and so they overshare without even knowing it.
 [Big Anti-social Site] continually changes its privacy settings to test how far they can go with making information visible by default.